hlascelles/samudra/pages/about.md

 - image: sdg8.png
   anchor: sdg8
   text: Millions of people make a living by participating in the informal waste management sector.
 They work without protective equipment and they often don't have access to healthcare.
 Many of them don't have IDs and none of them have a stable income.
-Creating waste management jobs for these people will result in better work conditions, more stable income, access to healthcare, further education and social safety net.
+Creating waste management jobs for these people will result in better work conditions, more stable income, access to healthcare, further education and a social safety net.

 - image: sdg9.png
   anchor: sdg9